73rhodes/Sublime-Flow/README.md

 Usage
 -----

-You *must* first run `flow init` in your project directory.
+You must run `flow init` in your project directory before Flow can be used on it.

 Flow checks entire directories.
-Any JavaScript files that you want checked with Flow should include the following line in their headers:
+Any JavaScript files that you want checked with Flow must include the following line in their headers:

 ```
 /* @flow */